 Americans like to play to win.
 When it comes to international trade, however, we shouldn’t use the size and trend of the national trade deficit as a way of scoring trade policy.
 It’s like using the size of players’ salaries to evaluate whether you had a winning season.

 Sure, it’s good when American companies export goods and services to the world.
 But imports make many American-made products more competitive as well as enriching our lives as consumers – they are part of the secret sauce of what makes our economy work so well.

 Every trade negotiation is an exercise in pushing the government-imposed cronyism out of the way and freeing up space for markets to work, which is good for consumers and for economic freedom.

 Trade agreements aren’t the principle factor to blame for the majority of U.S. job losses or the decline in earnings.
-Many factors that determine total employment.
+Many factors determine total employment.